Get Involved in Student Life

 Cotton Club Variety Show, Midwest Asian American Students Union (MAASU), Dim Sum Night, Association for Black Culture Centers (ABCC) Annual Conference, Black O.U.T.S (Organizations United for Total Success), United States Hispanic Leadership Institute, Tunnel of Oppression, Civil Rights Pilgrimage, and Alternative Spring Break.

 The Student Dining & Residential Programs (SDRP) building is home to residence hall student organizations.
+The Social Justice and Leadership Education (SJLE) team coordinates student groups in the residence halls.

 Residents of our graduate upper-division halls can get involved with the Resident Leadership Board (RLB).
 The RLB is made up of diverse student leaders and residents from both buildings.
 Students can become a part of the RLB at any time during the year.
 The organization’s goals focus around a wide range of events and activities from suggesting improvements, to leadership development, to planning social events.
 Read more about the Resident Leadership Board.
 Request meeting/event space.